This post may contain affiliate links. Please see my disclosure policy for more details.

 Wittelbee Conservation Park, $12 per vehicle, no facilities or toilets

-For accommodation in Ceduna with an actual toilet, have a browse through Booking.com!
+For accommodation in Ceduna with an actual toilet, browse options using the search box below.

 I pretty much chose to stay here because it was a “proper” town, and I had a desperate desire for showers, flushing toilets and civility after crossing the Nullarbor!
 The beach was lovely and I got to enjoy the most crimson sunset I’ve ever seen, teamed with a sting ray in the shallow waters and a rainbow behind me!
 Perfect!